anhinga/2021-notes/mind-games/post-4-closing-the-loop.md

 The main safety guideline (short of not doing this at all) is to go slow and to be aware that closing feedback loops in a situations like these might lead to abrupt qualitative changes.

 Let’s discuss…

+**April 12, 2021 update:** In a closed loop we probably want to program automatic disconnects or automatic connection breaks, at least during the initial stages.